 Like any city with enough youths who think they have no prospects for the future, Millennium City has street gangs.
-More accurately, the gangs surround Millennium City, since efficient (some would say excessive) policing within the Loop keeps the City proper's streets relatively free of gang activity.
-However, poorer neighbors, like North Detroit, Redford, Dearborn, and Troy contend with youth gangs like the Cobra Lords, the Latin Kings, the Maniacs, and the Black Aces.
-Most of these gangs are indifferently organized but well armed.
-They rely on the proceeds of drug sales, prostitution, and simple burglaries rather than any sort of organized activity, and spend most of their time posturing or battling each other in turf wars.
+More accurately, the gangs surround Millennium City, since efficient (some would say excessive) policing within the sort of organized activity, and spend most of their time posturing or battling each other in turf wars.